 Everyone loves to save money on a cruise.
 Like many cruisers, we are always looking for ways to maximize our vacation dollars.
 With school vacation around the corner and college spring break coming up, we put together these quick money saving tips.
 After all, if you save enough money on this cruise, you can always book another trip.
-Here are our 7 easy ways to save $100 or more on your next cruise.
+Here are our 7 easy ways to save money when booking your next cruise.

-7 Easy Ways to Save $100 or More on Your Next Cruise
+7 Easy Ways to Save Money When Booking Your Next Cruise

 Book in Advance